 - Cons: Additional accessories can increase the cost, requires a Samsung Galaxy phone (not ideal for iPhone owners)

 Buy This Gift for Someone Who Loves to Watch Netflix & Hulu

-Updated for 4K televisions, the 2017 Chromecast Ultra is a $70 HDMI dongle that plugs into your HDTV and allows you to stream 4K video content from your iOS or Android smartphone or tablet as well as computers.
+Updated for 4K televisions, the Chromecast Ultra is a $69 HDMI dongle that plugs into your HDTV and allows you to stream 4K video content from your iOS or Android smartphone or tablet as well as computers.
 It’s significantly faster than the basic 1080p model and supports tons of great streaming video services like Netflix, YouTube, Google Play, Hulu, Pandora, HBO GO, Showtime Anytime, Spotify, Plex and Starz Play.
-(The Fire TV 4K stick is also the same price at $70.)
+(Alternative option: Fire TV 4K stick can be found for $50.)

 - Pros: Faster than the original Chromecast.
 Installation takes just a couple minutes.
 Streams media content from many supported apps with minimal effort.

-- Cons: More expensive than base model.
+- Cons: More expensive than a Fire $K Stick.
 Not as useful without a 4K HDTV.
-Mobile Gaming is hit or miss, right now.

 Buy This Gift for Someone Who Travels With Family Constantly

 But, wait, more dongles!
 The SanDisk Connect Wireless Stick is basically a twist on the standard USB storage drive.
 Specifically, the device doubles as a wireless network drive compatible with Android and iOS devices.
 In other words, you could stream high definition video content to multiple devices in an area that doesn’t have Wi-Fi.
 This would be perfect for a family on a flight or an extended car ride, for instance.

 MSRP: $100 | Lowest Price on Ben’s: $40 for 128GB version

 - Pros: Streams HD video to up to three mobile devices at once.
 Supports up to 256GB memory if larger storage capacity is required.